kamathhrishi/kamathhrishi1.github.io/_posts/2021-02-22-Private_pandas.md.md

 * <b>No raw data is exposed only aggregates</b>

-  The analyst can query and transform the dataset however they would want to , but can only get the aggregate results back.
+  <p style="text-align:justify">The analyst can query and transform the dataset however they would want to , but can only get the aggregate results back.</p>

 * <b>The aggregates or analysis does not leak any information about individual rows</b>

-   The aggregate results are differentially private securing data rows from differencing attacks.
+   <p style="text-align:justify">The aggregate results are differentially private securing data rows from differencing attacks.</p>

 * <b>Pandas capabilities to transform and process datasets is still preserved</b>

-  The analyst might have to add a few lines of code for initializing the setup with dataowner , but they would essentially use the same pandas syntax ensuring
+  <p style="text-align:justify">The analyst might have to add a few lines of code for initializing the setup with dataowner , but they would essentially use the same pandas syntax ensuring
-  anybody who already knows pandas could use without having to learn anything more.
+  anybody who already knows pandas could use without having to learn anything more.</p.

 <h1> Simple Example</h1>